Common Issues encountered when installing memory cards:

 Power on the tablet.
 Your device should automatically recognize the memory card.

-If prompted, choose the option to format the card (if it’s a new card) or follow the on-screen instructions.
+If prompted, choose the option to format the card or follow the on-screen instructions.
+You can also manually format the memory card in the devices storage settings.

 Troubleshooting:

-Card Not Detected: Make sure the card is inserted correctly and try reinserting it.
+Card Not Detected: Make sure the card is inserted correctly and the right way around and try reinserting it.
 If the issue persists, try restarting the tablet.

 Card Error Messages: Try reformatting the card using your tablet’s settings.
+You can also try formatting the memory card in your PC via a card reader.
 If reformatting doesn’t work, the card may be damaged.

 Smartphones –